bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 1:

-Y'all ain't been here long.
+"Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
+Y'know that, right?"
-Aster looks up, pausing her preparations and gives a quizzical expression.
+Aster looks up from folding the white cotton garments she had arrived in town in, a few days prior.
+Her eyes meet Avery's.